sforteln/WatchKitPromises/README.md

 ## Installation

 WatchKitPromises is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your Podfile in the WatchKit Extension target:

 ```ruby
 target 'XXXX WatchKit Extension' do